nodecross/nodex-docs/source/unid_platform/index.md

 **Figure 1.** Overview of UNiD platform
 :::

+_UNiD EDGE_ is an [open-source middleware](https://github.com/getunid/unid), while _UNiD HUB_ and _UNiD Studio_ are proprietary software hosted in a cloud environment.

+## Design Concept

-Our main concept is to build end-to-end security infrastructure that abstracts every device and the cloud as a global unique endpoint, allowing a device to interact with other endpoints securely and privately regardless of the network topology or routing hops as shown in figure 2.
+Our main concept is to build end-to-end security infrastructure that abstracts every device and the cloud as a global unique endpoint, allowing a device to interact with other endpoints securely and privately regardless of the network topology or routing hops.

 :::{figure-md}